Reports: 4 European nations to build North Sea wind farms | Science-Environment

 “The North Sea can do a lot,'' Danish Prime Minister Frederiksen told the newspaper, adding the close cooperation between the four EU nations ''must start now.”
 European Commission President Ursula von der Leyen, German Chancellor Olaf Scholz, Dutch Prime Minister Mark Rutte and Belgian Prime Minister Alexander De Croo are scheduled to attend a North Sea Summit on Wednesday in Esbjerg, 260 kilometers (162 miles) west of Copenhagen.

+The investment initiative by the EU's executive arm is meant to help the bloc start weaning themselves off Russian fossil fuels this year.
+The goal is to deprive Russia, the EU's main supplier of oil, natural gas and coal, of tens of billions in revenue and strengthen EU climate policies.

+“We are taking our ambition to yet another level to make sure that we become independent from Russian fossil fuels as quickly as possible,” von der Leyen said in Brussels when announcing the package, dubbed REPowerEU.

-The EU has pledged to reduce carbon dioxide emissions by 55percent compared with 1990 levels by 2030 and to get to net zero emissions by 2050.
+The EU has pledged to reduce carbon dioxide emissions by 55% compared with 1990 levels by 2030, and to get to net zero emissions by 2050.

 Along with climate change, the war in Ukraine has made EU nations eager to reduce their dependency on Russian natural gas and oil.
-In 2021, the EU imported roughly 40per cent of its gas and 25per cent of its oil from Russia.
+In 2021, the EU imported roughly 40% of its gas and 25% of its oil from Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)